Celarity Blog • Updated Apr 21, 2023

 Build Your Case: Increasing Headcount on Your Team

-How can you justify an increase in staff?
+How can you justify and build a business case for additional staff?
 This question is easily one of the most frustrating things for hiring managers.
 You feel your team is understaffed and overworked.
-Even worse, you’re starting to worry about employee morale and the quality of work that’s being pushed out the door.
+Even worse, you’re starting to worry about employee morale and the quality of work being pushed out the door.

-Outsourcing – Some companies overextend the number/types of services they offer which leads to elimination of products/services or outsourcing certain activities.
+- Outsourcing – Some companies overextend the number/types of services they offer which leads to the elimination of products/services or outsourcing certain activities.
 In turn, this often leads to a decrease in employees.

 Step 1: Identify your needs